FriedbergLab/GOThresher/readme.md

 # Debiasing a Protein Annotation Database

-The purpose of this program is to sift proteins which have very high information content in terms of annotation by Gene Ontology terms.
-It can perform a debiasing based on several parameters.
-The user has the privilege to debias the entire database of gene ontologies by a handful of  parameters.
-The program will generate a gaf file with fewer annotations than the provided input gaf file.
+Debiaser removes bias from [GAF](http://www.geneontology.org/page/go-annotation-file-formats) files based on annotation information content, GO evidence, annotation source, number of proteins annotated from a given source, an date.
+Debiaser accepts one or more GAF files as input.
+The motivation for GAF lies in the observation that many organism annotations are biased due to high throughpout experimental studies ([1](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003063)).
+Removing such annotation biases can help present a more balanaced picture of protein annotations for a given organism or set of proteins.

 ### Prerequisites

 #### Required modules.

-All are available from most repositories.
+Modules are available in most GNU/Linux distributions, or from their respective websites.

 * [networkx](https://networkx.github.io/)